Originally published March 19,2020

 What happens after connecting my tool?
 You will know your inventory is imported into our catalog when you see a list of your SKUs from your integration on the Deliverr inventory page.

-3) Set up Deliverr to fulfill your orders
+Then, set up Deliverr to fulfill your orders

 Once you are ready for Deliverr to start fulfilling your Amazon orders, simply use your tool to route orders to the Deliverr fulfillment service.